karenyyng/shear_gp/notes/ker_deriv.md

 \end{equation}

 ## Gradient function for optimizing hyperparameters
-Gradient function can be thought of
+With $\Gamma$ being the matrix containing all the derivative coefficients in eqn (29), the gradient function can be thought of as
 \begin{align}
 g(r^2) &= \frac{\partial }{\partial r^2}\Sigma_{,hijk}\\
 &= \Gamma \frac{\partial \Sigma}{\partial r^2} +